 \section{Introduction}

-Malware is a type of malicious software that is designed to damage or gain unauthorized access to computer systems.
-It is a significant threat to computer systems, causing billions of dollars in damages each year.
-In order to maintain a secured cyber-space, malware detection, and analysis, therefore, have become extremely important with the increased presence of malware and cyber-attacks every day.
+Malware is malicious software designed to damage or gain unauthorized access to computer systems.
+It is a significant threat to computer systems, causing billions of dollars in yearly damages.
+To maintain a secured cyber-space— malware detection and analysis, therefore, have become extremely important with the increased presence of malware and cyber-attacks every day.
 To detect and analyze malware, researchers use various static and dynamic techniques.
 Traditionally, malware detection is done using a static approach, where program hash signatures are compared to identify malware presence.
-Due to the recent development of numerous signature spoofing techniques, the hash-comparison technique has proven to be not effective as before.
+Due to the recent development of numerous signature spoofing techniques, the hash-comparison technique has seen reduced effectiveness.
 One alternative technique used to analyze malware is through a control flow graph (CFG).
 CFG analysis is a powerful approach used in computer science to determine the behavior of programs.
 It is a graphical representation of the execution flow of a program, which can be used to identify abnormal patterns and malicious behavior in the program.
-In cybersecurity, CFG analysis has come out to be a critical static analysis technique for malware detection.
+In cybersecurity, CFG analysis has become a critical static analysis technique for malware detection.

 The importance of CFG analysis in malware detection lies in its ability to provide a meticulous view of program execution, allowing security analysts to understand the program's logic, identify potential vulnerabilities, and detect the presence of malicious behaviors, as it can reveal hidden or obfuscated code, and expose malicious behavior that would otherwise go undetected with other static approaches.
-This technique has been widely used in the field of cybersecurity, and its effectiveness has been demonstrated in numerous studies.
-Due to the requirement of extensive thorough analysis by professional security analysts and limited automation scopes, such an approach used to be cost-heavy and time-consuming.
-Recent advancements in machine learning (ML), deep learning (DL), and data analysis have enabled sophisticated and accurate analysis of CFGs for malware detection in an automated, timely, and cost-effective way.
+This technique has been widely used in cybersecurity, and its effectiveness has been demonstrated in numerous studies.
+Due to the requirement of thorough analysis by professional security analysts and limited automation scopes, such an approach used to be cost- and time-prohibitive.
+However, recent advancements in machine learning (ML), deep learning (DL), and data analysis have enabled sophisticated and accurate analysis of CFGs for malware detection in an automated, timely, and cost-effective way.